pumpncode/ai-flags/static/setups/openai-text-davinci-003/openai-code-davinci-002/1/2/cxr/description.md

-The flag of Christmas Island is a green and red vertical bicolor with an golden Southern Cross on a golden yellow map of the island.
-The width-to-length ratio of the flag is 2:3.
+The flag of Christmas Island consists of a green and red vertically divided field with a golden Southern Cross constellation in the left half of the flag.
+The ratio of the flag is 2:3.